kicaj29/aws/AccountMgmtBillingAndSupport/readme.md

 * Customer Service & Communications - 24x7 access to customer service, documentation, whitepapers, and support forums
 * AWS Trusted Advisor - access to the 7 core trusted advisor checks and guidance to provision your resources following best practices to increase performance and improve security
-* AWS Personal Health Dashboard - a personalized view of the health of AWS services and alerts when your resources are impaced
+* AWS Personal Health Dashboard - a personalized view of the health of AWS services and alerts when your resources are impacted

 ## Developer support plan